contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 5 packets captured
 ```

-Note that the VLAN shown in `tcpdump` is same (`112`) as you configured in the VLAN.
-After verifying this, stop the ping that is still running on `contiv-vlan-c2`.
+Note that the vlan shown in tcpdump is same (i.e. `112`) as what we configured in the VLAN.
+After verifying this, feel free to stop the ping that is still running on
+`contiv-vlan-c2` container.

-## Chapter 5: Applying Policies Between Containers with Contiv
+### Chapter 5: Applying policies between containers with Contiv

 Contiv provide a way to apply isolation policies between containers groups.
-To demonstrate, create a simple policy called db-policy, and add some rules to
-which ports are allowed.
+For this, we create a simple policy called db-policy, and add some rules to which ports are allowed.

-Start with `tutorial-node1` and create the `contiv-net` (if you have restarted
+Let's start with `tutorial-node1` and create the contiv-net if you start this chapter
-the environment after the previous exercise).
+afresh i.e. after `vagrant up`

 ```
 vagrant@tutorial-node1:~$ netctl net create --subnet=10.1.2.0/24 contiv-net
 ```

-Next, create a policy called `db-policy` to be applied to all db containers.
+Next we create a policy called `db-policy` to be applied to all db containers.

 ```
 vagrant@tutorial-node1:~$ netctl policy create db-policy